 Even when he appeared first in Shirdi as a lad, he was seen deep in meditation and doing difficult yogic practices.
-And his simple life and austerities continued till the very end.
-He stayed in a dilapidated mosque there and called it Dwarakamai, a name that has a strong connotation with the Hindu religion.
-He wore a long flowing garment known as Kafni, life a Muslim fakir, and quoted from Hindu scriptures and also from Koran, the sacred Muslim text.
+His simple life and austerities continued until the very end.
+He stayed in a dilapidated mosque and called it Dwarakamai, a name that has a strong connotation with the Hindu religion.
+He wore a long flowing garment known as Kafni, life a Muslim fakir, and quoted from both Hindu scriptures and from Koran, the sacred Muslim text.
 Thus, he lived as a homogeneous mix of the Hindu and the Islamic traditions.
 He lived the life of a mendicant, going around the village and begging for his food from house to house.
-This too, he willingly shared not only with his devotees, but also with stray animals like cats and dogs.
-He slept on the floor, keeping only a brick under his head for a pillow.
-He sang Bhajans, the devotional songs in praise of the Hindu Gods and danced merrily with the Muslim fakirs.
+He willingly shared that food too, not only with his devotees but also with stray animals like cats and dogs.
+He slept on the floor, keeping just a brick under his head for a pillow.
+He sang Bhajans or devotional songs in praise of the Hindu Gods and danced merrily with the Muslim fakirs.

-Saibaba performed innumerable miracles, essentially for saving people from calamities and also, for showing them the right path.
-He spoke in simple terms and taught devotees profound spiritual concepts and great wisdom, contained in the various scriptures.
-He made no distinction between castes and religions, and treated the rich and poor alike.
+Saibaba performed innumerable miracles, essentially for saving people from calamities and for showing them the right life path.
+He spoke in simple terms and taught devotees profound spiritual concepts and great wisdom, contained in various scriptures.
+He made no distinction between castes and religions and treated the rich and the poor alike.
 People from in and around Shirdi, then from the whole of Maharashtra and later from many parts of the country began flocking to him, seeking his guidance and blessings.

-Saibaba continued with his saintly life, helping people in various ways and breathed his last, attaining Mahasamadhi on the Vijayadasami festival day of 15th October, 1918.
-People were disconsolate at his passing away, but took courage on his assurance that he will continue to live even after shedding his body and will be blessing and guiding them.
-Saibaba was interred in Shirdi itself, very near the Dwarakamai mosque and the place, known now as Samadhi Mandhir, is held as very sacred by people and is visited by millions from all over the country and the world.
+Saibaba continued with his saintly life, helping people in various ways and breathed his last, attaining Mahasamadhi on the Vijayadasami festival day of 15 October 1918.
+People were disconsolate at his passing away, but took courage on his assurance that he shall continue to live even after shedding his body and would be blessing and guiding them.
+Saibaba was interred in Shirdi itself, very near the Dwarakamai mosque and the place, known now as Samadhi Mandhir, is held very sacred by people and is visited by millions from all over the country and the world.

-Saibaba advised people to believe in God, chant his name with faith, live an honest life, not to make distinctions between man and man, love everyone and show compassion to all the creations of God.
-He also assured his devotees that he will always look after their welfare and advised them to surrender all their difficulties to him.
+Saibaba advised people to believe in God, chant his name with faith, and lead an honest life, not to discriminate fellow humans, love everyone and show compassion to all the creations of God.
+He also assured his devotees that he would always look after their welfare and advised them to surrender all their difficulties to him.
 “Why Fear when I am here’ is a very important message that he conveyed to everyone.
-People worship him at homes and also in temples, many of which have come up all over the world, and his Samadhi Mandhir at Shirdi, which remains the most important place of Saibaba worship, is visited by an average of more than 20,000 devotees every day.
+People worship him at homes and also in temples, many of which have come up all over the world, and his Samadhi Mandir at Shirdi, which remains to be the most important place of Saibaba worship, is visited by an average of more than 20,000 devotees every day.